By Juliana Del Pesco

 The ability to brief, or discuss, a case will be extremely important as you move closer to thinking like a U.S. lawyer.
 A brief is intended to help you recall the case in sufficient detail to discuss during class and to integrate into your class notes.
 It’s your best way to analyze the facts and reasoning for a reported case in an organized and manageable fashion.

-For additional guidance to help make the most of your studies, download the free BARBRI LL.M.
+For additional guidance to help make the most of your studies, also download the free BARBRI LL.M.
 Guide.